matt-young-82/mattyoung.xyz/about.markdown

 permalink: /about/
 ---

-Hello, and good day to you!
 My name is Matt, And currently in a Information Security and Compliance Analyst position.
 Ive got over a decade of expiernece in IT and more recently security.

 My professional life has, hence, been cemented on a compelling educational foreground knitted from my academic cycles at Red Rocks Community College, where I undertook an Associate's Degree in Applied Science (Cyber Security).
 This was crowned with an active social life since I was part of various cyber-security extracurricular activities where I portrayed leadership and technical skills in both Penetration Testing Leadership and for the Cyber Security Club.